sipeed/MaixPy/docs/doc/en/source_code/add_c_module.md

 * Once you have finished debugging and feel that the features you added are valuable, consider merging them into the official repository.
 You can learn how to do this by searching for keywords like "github submit PR" on search engines.

 Modifying the code:
-As described in [View MaixPy API Source Code](../basic/view_src_code.md), you can view and modify the source code, add C++ functions, and include comments.
-After compiling, you can call them in MaixPy.
-It's very simple.
+Follow [View MaixPy API Source Code](../basic/view_src_code.md) to add a C++ function and its interface comment.
+During compilation, the tool generates the matching Python interface from that comment.

 For example:
 ```cpp